periwinkle9/smb-autosplitter/README.md

 Other versions of the above emulators probably will not work.

-Bizhawk is currently not supported—contact me or submit a pull request if you know the memory addresses for Bizhawk!
+Bizhawk is currently not supported.

 ## Supported Speedrun Categories
-The autosplitter *should* fully work in most categories that start in 1-1 and end by touching an axe in a world numbered 8 or higher.
+The autosplitter *should* fully work in most categories that start from the title screen and end by touching an axe in a world numbered 8 or higher.
 These include:
 - Any%
 - Warpless